“Brilliant results don’t just show up by chance. The finest things in life take patience, focus and sacrifice.” – Robin Sharma

 2. Revisit your vision and goals: If you’ve hit a wall, it would be beneficial to revisit your goals and vision.
 Take note of the exact goals that you had laid out and remind yourself of what inspired you to create them in the first place.
 For example, if you want to lose 10 pounds, was it because your doctor recommended it or because you want to get healthier?
 The key is to set goals that you’re fired up about and that you’re willing to commit to.
 Your goals need to be connected to an overarching vision that will galvanize you to overcome any obstacle.
 Create a vision board, or write a descriptive and vivid account of what you would like to achieve.
 You need to be crystal clear on how success looks to you so that you recognize it when you actually get there.
 Be sure to know what metrics you’re using to measure your progress.
 Grounded data is a much more reliable barometer of the effectiveness of your efforts instead of your feelings.

 Buddha once said that a jug fills drop by drop.
 With every drop that falls, your jug will slowly but surely be filled.
-During that waiting time, take long deep breaths and gain strength from your faith, in yourself and in the Universe.
-Allow this grace to calm and soothe your anxieties.
+During that waiting time, take long deep breaths and gain strength from your faith.
+Allow grace to calm and soothe your anxieties.

 All my best on your journey,

 Question: Do you find it hard to stay motivated if you’re not seeing immediate results ?
-If yes, what are the obstacles, and what steps can you take to overcome them?
+If yes, what steps can you take to overcome them?